-“Many IT vendor management leaders struggle to find the right ways to influence their most important vendors to be proactive, collaborative and innovative,” says Joanne Spencer, research director at Gartner.
+“Relationships with strategic vendors are increasingly key to business performance, but many IT vendor management leaders struggle to compel their most important vendors to be proactive, collaborative and innovative,” says Joanne Spencer, Gartner Senior Director Analyst.
 “When managed badly, large strategic vendors can become complacent, slow moving and intractable.”

 “At this information-gathering stage, it’s vital to ensure the data gathered is reliable,” says Spencer.
 “Then, when you’re confident with the data and reporting mechanisms, you’re ready to analyze and look for trends that support a discussion with a vendor.”